jbnunn/TwitchRobot/README.md

 This project uses Git submodules as references to other repos.
 After cloning, make sure you've got the latest the submodules:

     $ git pull --recurse-submodules

+### Configure AWS IoT Certificates

+You'll need to create certificates in order to securely communicate with the robot over MQTT.
+Follow [Create and Register an AWS IoT Device Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html) and save the certificates you generate to the `lambda/certs/` folder.

+### Install the official [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-python) for Python

+Install the AWS IoT Device SDK for Python to easily configure parameters for communication between your robot and the cloud.

+    $ pip3 install AWSIoTPythonSDK

 ### Establish Serial Communciations